We are happy to announce the latest release of SOLO Server – Build 22.214.171.124. Significant changes and new features are highlighted below.

 Self-hosted SOLO Server customers who would like to disable this functionality or enable the automatic population in the dialog can refer to the release notes to adjust their SOLO Server configuration.

 We have had several requests to add support for BCCing an administrator when sending customer notification emails such as subscription expiration notifications, billing reminders, etc. We are pleased to announce that this is now possible.
-Instant SOLO customers who would like to enable this functionality on their notifications can contact us.
+SOLO Server Shared and Dedicated URL customers who would like to enable this functionality on their notifications can contact us.